mstocco/mariostoc.co/content/traininglog/20201122-ironman2021-40weeksout.md

 *These can be back to back, in either order*

 ### NOTES
-Total Time: **0 minutes**
+Total Time: **30 minutes**

 Even with a pretty decent sleep last night (woke feeling rested), I am still stiff and sore.

-I may do the mobility twice.
+As the day wore on, my stiff neck got worse, much worse.
+Stiff neck or not, I did get out for the easy jog.

+Getting home, I had one last task of the week to complete for work but I think I am going to call it for the day.
+I feel pretty beat up, I can't turn my head left or right and I rather rest up and be ready for the MTB ride tomorrow.

 <!---->
 ## SATURDAY NOV 28